Rojava–Islamist conflict: Manbij offensive

 On 31 May 2016, the SDF, supported by airstrikes from the US-led coalition, launched an offensive to capture the strategic city of Manbij from IS.

+Operation Euphrates Shield

+On 24 August 2016, the Turkish Armed Forces and Turkish-backed Syrian National Army forces launched an offensive into northern Syria, targeting IS and the SDF.

 Afrin Canton

 On 11 September 2016 Jabhat Fateh al-Sham, the renamed al-Nusra Front, fired over 20 mortar shells at the town of Jindires in the southwestern Afrin Canton, destroying several residential buildings and causing a number of casualties, mostly women and children.